qingreee1/material-theme-jetbrains-docs/docs/configuration/settings.md

 **A**: This is an issue hard to resolve, because the *Custom Wallpaper* function is using the `Set Background image` function from the IDE behind the curtains.
 Therefore, removing the plugin might not remove the set image completely.
-If that occurs, you can remove the image by opening the Command Panel (Cmd-Shift-A/Ctrl-Shift-A) and type `Set Background image` and then manually remove the image.
+If that occurs, you can remove the image by opening the Command Panel (Cmd-Shift-A/Ctrl-Shift-A) and type `Set Background image` and then manually remove the image, or go into `Settings -> Appearance -> Background Image`.